ideonate/bokeh-root-cmd/README.md

 ## Tests

 In order to be able to test manually you would need to `pip install panel pytest`.
-This would also install bokeh.
+This will also install bokeh.

 ### Automated Tests